JinYuanLi0012/jinyuanli0012.github.io/index.md

 {% include_relative _includes/services.md %}

 ## Miscellaneous
-When I'm not immersed in research, I enjoy swimming and playing the violin.
-I can swim one kilometer freestyle in less than 18 minutes, and I have fluent sight-reading skills on the violin, which I have been playing for nearly twenty years.
-My favorite virtuoso is Ray Chen, and I hope to attend his concert in Beijing this August.
+When I’m not in research mode, I enjoy swimming (Swim one kilometer freestyle in less than 18 minutes) and violin (Fluent sight-reading skills).
+They have been with me for nearly twenty years.
+My favorite virtuoso is Ray Chen.
+Hope to hear his concert in Beijing this August.

 In the past, I demonstrated strong road cycling capabilities, maintaining a speed of 36 km/h for three hours.
 Additionally, I found being an anchor very engaging.